SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/calculation.md

 **Examples:**

-You have entered "1.1 pcs/minute" on the workpiece section, while setting up the profile.
+You have entered "1.1 pcs/minute" in the Workpiece section, while setting up the profile.

-* If you choose the resolution "1 mins" on the machine overview the displayed Ideal Amount for an interval will be 1,1 pcs
+* If you choose the resolution "1 mins" on the machine overview the displayed Ideal Amount for an interval will be 1,1 pcs.
 * If you choose the resolution "10 mins" on the machine overview the displayed Ideal Amount for an interval will be 11 pcs.

+### Can the calculated OEE values be used in a platform widget?

+The calculated OEE values are stored as measurements linked to the managed object of the OEE calculation profile.
+The OEE calculation profile is a child device of the machine for which the OEE is calculated.
+OEE values can be used in {{< product-c8y-iot >}} widgets by selecting the OEE calculation profile as the source device and the selecting the OEE measurement to be displayed, for example the final OEE or one of its components like Availability.